GitFlowing/GitFlowing/README.md

 I will use GitHub for my future projects and I am very curious to learn more about it

-> In the core of every beginning lives magic
+> For each beginning bears a special magic
 > - Hermann Hesse